bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images/image006.png)
 <!-- {width="6.5in" height="2.088888888888889in"} -->

-Let\'s revisit the basic structure of an HTML page which includes the head and body.
+Let&apos;s revisit the basic structure of an HTML page which includes the head and body.

 Inside the body tag you can lay out the website with very semantic tags